Samsung BioLogics says no decision yet on producing Moderna's COVID-19 shot

 Samsung BioLogics said in a filing to the stock exchange that it could confirm the report as no decision has been finalised.
 The decision will be made within a one-month time frame, a company official told Reuters by phone.

-The statement follows a denial by Samsung and Pfizer Inc (PFE.N) earlier this week of another media report that the two companies were working together to produce a COVID-19 vaccine developed by the U.S. firm and its German partner BioNTech (22UAy.DE). read more
+The statement follows a denial by Samsung and Pfizer Inc earlier this week of another media report that the two companies were working together to produce a COVID-19 vaccine developed by the U.S. firm and its German partner BioNTech.

 The Moderna shot has yet to be approved in South Korea, but the second of three expert panels recommended approval for emergency use of the vaccine on Thursday, based on its safety and efficacy in Phase 3 late-stage trials in the United States.